LiF-x/lifxmod.com/Docs/server-framework.md

 Copy the art.zip without unpackaging it to your servers root directory

     +-- ..
-    |-- / Life is Feudal: Your Own dedicated server root
+(Life is Feudal: Your Own dedicated server root)
-    |-- **art.zip**
+    |-- art.zip
     |-- config_local.cs
     |-- main.cs
     |-- mods
     |   |-- Mods are installed here
     +-- ..

-### Exam

-Exam

-You are now set to download install and use compatible mods to the server framework

 ## Changelog